aerospike-community/eclipse-tools/README.md

 * **Seed Node** - IP address of any one of the nodes in the Aerospike cluster.
 This will be stored in the projects persistent properties and is used for connections to the Aerospike cluster.
 * **Port** - Port used by the seed node

-After filling in the properties, click `Finish`

-After the project is generated, right-click on the project in Package Explorer and update the Maven project.
+After filling in the properties, click `Finish`.
+Once the project is generated, right-click on the project in Package Explorer and update the Maven project.
 This will download the required Maven dependencies and rebuild the project.

 <img src="assets/eclipse_update_maven.png" alt="Enter the Aerospike properties" width="50%" height="50%"/>